 Their biggest challenge is having to move often, making it difficult for them to build and sustain careers.
 There are often gaps in their employment, which must be explained in every interview and on every resume.

 Yet even though they may have held multiple positions due to a spouse’s military status, chances are a military spouse has gained valuable skills in each role.
 They are flexible, adjustable, and ready to hit the ground running.
 Learning how to do a new job quickly is a value-add in today’s workforce, as is experience integrating with a new team and learning new business processes.
 That could place military spouses way ahead of someone who has never had to learn new skills.

 Hidden Talent Pool

-There is still much more to be done.
+Although many employers are committed to hiring and retaining military spouses, there is still much more to be done.
 With roughly 1.8 million active duty military spouses, a 21 - 29% unemployment rate means 378,000 - 522,000 potential employees with valuable skills.
 Why not add them to your workforce?

 Bradley-Morris/RecruitMilitary will host its first military spouse virtual hiring event on January 15, 2020.
 Register here.